inercia/divs/README.md

   * provide a higher consistency level for the information stored (for example, DiVS nodes could respond to ARP requests in the local TAP device with always up-to-date information).
-  * constitute an important stepping stone for new features like
+  * constitute an important stepping stone for new features, enhancing the database schema with more information where we could implement
-    * intelligent multicast routing (ie, IGMP snooping)
+    * intelligent multicast routing (ie, [IGMP snooping](http://en.wikipedia.org/wiki/IGMP_snooping), where we keep a list of *who-is-subscribed-to-what multicast group*)
-    * layer 3 routing, where the database should be always consistent even when it could be modified in parallel.
+    * layer 3 routing, where the database could be always consistent even when routing information could be modified in parallel.

 I plan to make use of the [goraft](https://github.com/goraft/raft) library for implementing the distributed database.
 Raft is a distributed consensus protocol similar to Paxos but (it is supposed to be) understandable.
+Raft keeps a distributed log of commands where all the nodes have the same view of the order of events.
 From the Raft web page:

 > To maintain state, a log of commands is maintained.
 Each command makes a change
 > to the state of the server and the command is deterministic.
 By